 Following the news these days, it’s easy to feel overwhelmed at the volume of tragedy and violence unfolding all around us.
 Like many, you may struggle to know what to do or how to respond.
 You may even experience a sense of spiritual restlessness as you feel each new wave of grief wash over you.
 You may wonder if God is even hearing our prayers.

 As I brown the beef, I offer up silent prayers.
-As I back my car out for school pickup, I offer still more.
+I back my car out for school pickup, and I offer still more.
 Despair and dismay stay close as I process the latest heartbreaking headlines.

 Pick up groceries.
 Pray.